ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 This query groups job postings by company_details.company_name.
 It calculates the total job count for each company and sorts the results in descending order.
 The top 10 companies with the most job listings are then selected.

+The company that has the greatest number of postings are from the company ‘null’.
+From this we can tell that there are lot of job postings where this company name is not mentioned.
+From the second company in the output is City Lifestyle which a total postings of 161 offers.

 **4. Ratio of Employee Count to Applications for Each Company**